 3) When not using PASN or FILS authentication, in the Device ID KDE in message 2 of the 4-way handshake.

+For MLO, if a non-AP MLD has been provided a device ID, then it may provide that device ID.
+Using the following procedures, the non-AP MLD shall provide a device ID :

+When using 4-way handshake, in the Device ID KDE in message 2 of the 4-way handshake.

+When using FILS authentication, in the Device ID element in the Association Request frame.

-An AP shall provide a device ID using the procedures described below:
+For non-MLO, using the following procedures, an AP shall provide a device ID:

 1) When using PASN authentication, in the Device ID subelement in the second PASN frame.